Business Owner With $20M Estate and Limited Liquidity

 If estate taxes were due and the family needed to raise a large amount of cash within a relatively short time frame, they might need to:

-- sell part of the operating business
+- Sell part of the operating business

-- liquidate real estate at an unfavorable time
+- Liquidate real estate at an unfavorable time

-- disrupt the family’s long-term investment strategy
+- Disrupt the family’s long term investment strategy

-- reduce the value ultimately transferred to heirs
+- Reduce the value ultimately transferred to heirs

 This is the core estate liquidity challenge.